 Are we worried about a good credit score?
 We have one.
 We’ve paid off our debts.
 And we plan to put huge down payments on anything that might involve a look at credit scores.
 Read this perspective on credit scores for more information.

-Living without credit cards may seem radical.
+To live without credit cards may seem radical.
 But, it is very doable.
-And it will save you money.
+And it can save you money.

 Do YOU live without credit cards?